 For the purposes of this document, cloud primary authentication refers to a hybrid identity architecture that enables users to authenticate via a cloud-based identity service to access on-premises and cloud-based applications.
 Figure 6 depicts this architecture.
 This is distinct from a cloud native architecture, in which user authentication is also performed via a cloud-based identity service but only for access to cloud-based applications.
-In both architectures, a cloud service (or potentially multiple services) handles all aspects of authentication without relying on an on-premises identity service, but the former supports a hybrid enterprise environment while the latter supports cloud environments only.
+In both architectures, a cloud service (or potentially multiple services) handles all aspects of authentication without relying on an on-premises identity service; the former (cloud primary) supports a hybrid enterprise environment and the latter (cloud native) supports cloud environments only.

 Agencies have many options to consider when transitioning to a cloud primary authentication model (shown in Figure 6), due in part to the number of service providers, continually expanding offerings, an agency's evolving needs, and more.
-Therefore, the following section presents a general cloud primary authentication architecture that leverages modern authenticators, supports a passwordless authentication mechanism, and allows for access to on-premises applications.
+Therefore, the following section presents a general cloud primary authentication architecture leveraging modern authenticators, supporting a passwordless authentication mechanism, and allowing for access to on-premises applications.

 This approach is intended to be applicable for most agencies.
-Agencies should leverage existing resources and infrastructure to support such a transition over time; for example, they could gradually configure more of their systems, applications, processes, users, devices, and other resources to leverage their cloud primary authentication architecture.
+Agencies should leverage existing resources and infrastructure to support such a transition over time.
+For example, agencies could gradually configure more of their systems, applications, processes, users, devices, and other resources to leverage their cloud primary authentication architecture.
 In this vein, agencies that have adopted one of the previously introduced authentication models can use the cloud primary authentication model initially as either a new primary or secondary authentication factor to facilitate their migration.
 For agencies leveraging a federation model, this cloud primary authentication approach is a logical evolution of their existing hybrid identity architecture.
-Specifically, it captures the transition from legacy authenticators (which are validated by the on-prem identity services) to modern authenticators (which are validated in the cloud) and the shift of the agencies' identity source15 to the cloud.
+Specifically, it captures the transition from legacy authenticators (which are validated by the on-premises identity services) to modern authenticators (which are validated in the cloud) and the shift of the agencies' identity source19 to the cloud.

 The amount of planning, resources, and effort needed to fully adopt this architecture can be significant.
-Integrating a cloud identity service with an enterprise for select functions is a different level of effort than transitioning a majority of enterprise services to seamlessly interact with cloud services for identity and access management needs.
-Migrating applications to the cloud, incorporating modern authentication protocols, and updating operational services (e.g., ticketing systems, antivirus) for this architecture will place more reliance on
+Integrating a Cloud Identity service with an enterprise for select functions is a different level of effort than transitioning most enterprise services to seamlessly interact with cloud services for identity and access management needs.
+Migrating applications to the cloud, incorporating modern authentication protocols, and updating operational services (e.g., ticketing systems, antivirus) for this architecture will place more reliance on Cloud Identity services.
+Agencies will find that achieving this mature hybrid identity model is well worth the time and effort required.